ta4j/ta4j-wiki/Technical-indicators.md

 - When working with unconventional chart types (Renko, Heikin Ashi), prefer the dedicated builders/indicators shipped in 0.18/0.19/0.21.0—they keep the math consistent across strategies.
 - Combine price- and volume-driven indicators to reduce false positives (e.g., `new AndIndicatorRule(new OverIndicatorRule(macdv, zero), new OverIndicatorRule(vwma, close))`).
 - Document indicator usage inside strategies so others know the intent—especially if the indicator is non-standard or parameter-sensitive.
-Technicals also need to be backtested on historic data to see how effective they would have been to predict future prices.
-[Some examples](Usage-examples.html) are available in this sense.
+Technicals also need to be backtested on historic data to see how effective they would have been in predicting future prices.
+[Some examples](Usage-examples.md#playing-with-indicators) are available for this.

 ### Visualizing indicators